 By the time Friday afternoon rolls around, I feel like I've hit a wall.
 My focus starts to go onto other things like baking, sewing, house shopping, hiking, getting the garden ready....anything but business-related tasks.
 Though I'd LOVE to dive into these more meditative projects, there is an endless list of things I need to address for my company.
 Apparently, we're supposed to work until 5 pm, AT LEAST, if we want to advance our careers.
 Or so we are told in "Lean In" according to Sheryl Sandberg COO of Facebook.
 But, all I want to lean into are the red forest cupcakes that I'm dying to make!...

-Honestly, I don't think we need to work unreasonable numbers of hours in order to succeed.
-I think you can excel and live a grand life by working little and enjoying life a lot!
+Honestly, I don't think we need to work unreasonable hours to succeed.
+I believe you can excel and live a grand life by maximizing productivity in shorter hours and enjoying life a lot!
 I'm all about finding ways to advance your career without having to become a zombie due to all the work you've piled onto yourself.
 I must say, I am so guilty of being a zombie, it's not even funny.
 (Stay tuned for my next article on how NOT to become a zombie due to work.)
 That's why I want to share with you some pretty fantastic things I've figured out.